 Chris started hanging around the Overtime in 2009, was hired in 2012, but has been a supporter from the beginning.
 His theatrical interests are in directing, acting, and design.
 He has called San Antonio home sine 1964 and was educated at IWC and Austin College and also spent 25 years designing and directing for U.S. Army Entertainment..
 While The Overtime is his primary employer, he also freelances with The Classic Theatre and The Vex.
 Port Cove, and Queen’s Castle are two of Chris’ favorite productions in a fifty year career.
 He felt that he had been accepted into the Overtime family when Scott McDowell gave him a part in Captain Cortez.
 “If you can’t act, behave.” -John Igo

 Chelsea is an actor, and joined the Overtime in 2015.
-Creatures of the Night, playing at this very moment, is her favorite Overtime production so far.
+Creatures of the Night is her favorite Overtime production so far.
 She recently graduated from UTSA with a BA in English and likes Marina Abramovic’s comment: “In theater, blood is ketchup; in performance, everything’s real.”

 B.K-McKee has been acting professionally and collegiately for 7 years.
 In 2010 he graduated from Texas Lutheran University with a BFA in Dramatic Media.
 During his four years tenure at TLU he worked on stage starting with playing a Protean in the show A Funny Thing Happened on the Way to the Forum and ending it with directing In A Northern Landscape by Timothy Mason.
 Part of his training at TLU also led him to write, shoot and edit his own short films (some of which turned out better than others).
 He is a regular member of the house improv troupe The Denials who were voted the best comedy group in San Antonio in the San Antonio Current magazine.